ggrecow/SQAT/README.md

 We would be very happy to know that you find SQAT useful and have used it in your own work.
 In this case, please reach out so that we can feature your work here.

 > Brandetti, L., Mulders, S. P., Merino-Martinez, R., Watson, S., & van Wingerden, J.-W. (2023).
-Multi-objective calibration of vertical-axis wind turbine controllers: balancing aero-servo-elastic performance and noise, [Wind Energ.
-Sci.
-Discuss.](https://doi.org/10.5194/wes-2023-154) [preprint].
+Multi-objective calibration of vertical-axis wind turbine controllers: balancing aero-servo-elastic performance and noise, [Wind Energy Science Discussions](https://doi.org/10.5194/wes-2023-154) [preprint].

 > Pockelé, J. (2023).
 Auralisation of modelled wind turbine noise for psychoacoustic listening experiments: development and validation of the wind turbine auralisation tool WinTAur.
 Master's thesis, [Delft University of Technology](http://resolver.tudelft.nl/uuid:cc9e67b4-6bde-4114-97c0-43b11b4a48ef).